This is where you'll find instructions for installing Astro on the Google Cloud Platform (GCP).

 - Create an account on Astro.

-- Share information about your Google Cloud project with our team.
+- Share information about your Google Cloud project with Astronomer.

-Astronomer will then create a Cluster within your Google Cloud project that hosts the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.
+When you've completed the installation process, Astronomer will create a cluster within your Google Cloud project to host the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.

-For more information on managing Google Cloud projects, see GCP documentation.
+For more information about managing Google Cloud projects, see GCP documentation.

 - A user with Owner permissions in your project.